How Much Is My Website Worth? (Website Valuation Guide)

 This article covers the most common method for determining a website or online business’s value, but remember that specific buyers may be willing to pay more or less.

 After reading this article and completing the three basic steps, you’ll have a good idea of what your site might be worth to the average buyer.
-You can use this to help determine how much you should ask for the site, and you can use it as one factor in determining whether an offer is acceptable or not.
+You can use this to help determine how much you should ask for the site and as one factor in determining whether an offer is acceptable.

 Empire Flippers offers an excellent (and free) website or business valuation tool.
 It only takes a few minutes to enter the details of your business, and you'll get a report on the estimated value.
 You don't even have to talk to anyone!
 It's my favorite tool for online business valuations.